oscar-besga-panel/JedisExtraUtils/README.md

 - And redis/jedis tutorial made by me [YaitRedisAndJedis](https://github.com/oscar-besga-panel/YaitRedisAndJedis)
 - A lock (and other synchronization primitives) server based in Java which can be used with RMI, gRPC or REST [LockFactoryServer](https://github.com/oscar-besga-panel/LockFactoryServer)

+## How to build
+This project uses JDK8 and Gradle (provided gradlew 7.0.2)

+Also, you will find a little Groovy and a docker composer to setup a testing redis server.

 ## TODOs